davorg/dmp/chapters/chapter01.md

 learn Perl you should look at one of the many Perl tutorial books.
 If you are a non-programmer then *Elements of Programming with Perl* by Andrew Johnson (Manning) would be a good choice.
-Programmers looking to learn a new language should look at *Learning Perl (2nd edition)* by Randal Schwartz and Tom Christiansen (O’Reilly) or *Perl: The Programmer’s Companion* by Nigel Chapman (Wiley).
+Programmers looking to learn a new language should look at *Learning Perl (7th edition)* by Randal Schwartz, brian d foy, and Tom Christiansen (O’Reilly) or *Perl: The Programmer’s Companion* by Nigel Chapman (Wiley).

-The definitive Perl reference book is *Programming Perl (3rd edition)* by Larry  Wall, Tom Christiansen and Jon Orwant (O’Reilly).
+The definitive Perl reference book is *Programming Perl (4th edition)* by Tom Christiansen, brian d foy, Larry  Wall, and Jon Orwant (O’Reilly).

 Perl itself comes with a huge amount of documentation.
 Once you have installed Perl, you can type perldoc perl at your command line to get a list of the